LlmDl/SponsorPlugins/TownyCaptureSites.md

 You can switch back to Money rewards using the same `/ta capturesite gui` -> "Set Reward Type" option.
 The amount given is set in the config and is the same for every CaptureSite.

-#### Dynmap-Towny Integration
+#### Dynmap-Towny / MapTowny Integration
-If you have [Dynmap-Towny](https://github.com/TownyAdvanced/Dynmap-Towny/releases) installed then the Towns which have been converted to CaptureSites will appear with altered InfoWindows when clicked upon.
+If you have [Dynmap-Towny](https://github.com/TownyAdvanced/Dynmap-Towny/releases) or [MapTowny](https://github.com/TownyAdvanced/MapTowny) installed then the Towns which have been converted to CaptureSites will appear with altered InfoWindows when clicked upon.

 Their colouring will also be affected:
   - The fill colour is replaced with a hex colour set in the config.